diaa/apg-workshop/_entries/02-01 DBProvision.md

 Deploy Azure Database for PostgreSQL, which is managed service that you can use to run, manage, and scale in the cloud.

-Based in the previous section, the cloudshell enviroment should be available, log to your cloudshell - bash. the next step is to install **bicep**
+Based on the previous section, the cloudshell environment should be available, log to your cloudshell - bash. the next step is to install **bicep**

 ```sh
 az bicep install